nrkno/nativebridge/README.md

 `window.NativeBridgeAndroid.send(JSON.stringify({type: "test", data: {foo: "bar"}}))`

 ##### iOs/Android handler
-Type-handlers are mapped to native functions, using data-object as an argument e.g `myHandler({foo: "bar"})`.
+Type-handlers are mapped to native functions, using data-object as an argument e.g `typeHandler({type: "test", data: {foo: "bar"}})`.
 The app injects a js-snippet to dispatch a message back to the webpage using CustomEvents
 `window.dispatchEvent(new CustomEvent('nativebridge', { detail: {type, data} }))`

 ##### On